LandonSchropp/dotfiles/readme.md

 wget --no-check-certificate https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh -O - | sh
 ```

-Close the current Terminal window and open a new one for Oh My ZSH to take effect.
-Next, you'll need to link the custom oh-my-zsh.zsh configuration from the dotfiles repository:
+Close the current Terminal window and open a new one to start zsh.
+Next, you'll need to link the custom Oh My ZSH configuration from the dotfiles repository:

 ```
 mkdir -p ~/.oh-my-zsh/custom